What are Crushed Shadows & Blown Highlights?

 Properly exposed image.
 Converted from vlog to rec709.

-In general, you want to avoid losing as much detail in your shots as you can.
-In some situations, though there’s nothing you can do to capture everything in both the lightest and darkest parts of the shot.
+You want to avoid losing as much detail in your shots as possible.
+In some situations, though, you can do nothing to capture everything in both the lightest and darkest parts of the shot.

-In shots with a large dynamic range, there will be things your eyes can observe in both the bright regions and among the shadows that can’t be reproduced by your equipment.
+In shots with a large dynamic range, there will be things your eyes can observe in both the bright regions and among the shadows that your equipment can’t reproduce.
 But there are steps you can take to make sure you aren’t needlessly giving some of that data up.

-Sometimes the problem isn’t so obvious.
-For more subtle shots it might not be so easy to tell if you are losing details in the shadows or the highlights.
-In that case, you can check your camera’s built-in histogram, waveform or zebra stripes.
+Sometimes, the problem isn’t so obvious.
+For more subtle shots, it might not be easy to tell if you lose details in the shadows or the highlights.
+In that case, you can check your camera’s built-in histogram, waveform, or zebra stripes:

 histogram overexposed

-Histogram in Premiere Pro showing blown highlights and an overexposed image.
-On cameras and external recorders the histogram is often left to right, i.e. the x-axis represents the blacks (left) and whites (right).
-But for some reason Adobe has chosen to dynamic range on the y-axis – with the whites at the top and the blacks at the bottom.
+The histogram in Premiere Pro shows blown highlights and an overexposed image.
+The histogram is often left to right on cameras and external recorders, i.e., the x-axis represents the blacks (left) and whites (right).
+But for some reason, Adobe has displayed dynamic range on the y-axis—with the whites at the top and the blacks at the bottom.

-If all your data is collected at either one end of the histogram or the other then you might have an exposure issue.
+If all your data is collected at either end of the histogram, then you might have an exposure issue.

-Big spikes at either end of the histogram tell you you have a lot of pure black or pure white pixels that will stay that way even in post-production.
+Big spikes at either end of the histogram tell you that there are many pure black or pure white pixels that will stay that way even in post-production.

 histogram underexposed Custom